Close Alert Banner

 You can protect yourself and try to prevent heat and humidity related illnesses by:

-• Checking weather forecasts for hot weather and Environment Canada for heat warnings.
+• Check weather forecasts for hot weather and Environment and Climate Change Canada for heat warnings.

-• Checking if your air conditioner works before hot weather starts.
+• Check if your air conditioner works before hot weather starts.

-• Making your home cooler by planting trees for more shade.
+• Make your home cooler by planting trees for more shade.

 • If you have no air conditioner, find a place to cool off during hot weather.